mozilla/addon-sdk/doc/module-source/sdk/private-browsing.md

   <div class="warning">
   This event is deprecated.
 It will continue to work until version 1.13 of the SDK.
-  From version 1.13 onwards it will still exist but will have no effect when called.
+  From version 1.13 onwards this event will not exist.
   </div>
 </api>